 Ride the Tramway

 The last tram doesn’t go down until 9:45 p.m., so you can pack a dinner basket for two, dine at the top, and gaze out at the glittering lights of Palm Springs as you descend the steep rock face.
-We have discount Palm Springs Aerial Tramway tickets.
+I have discount Palm Springs Aerial Tramway tickets that are a great deal.

 Take in a Show